 Analysis of cellphone data by X-Mode and Tectonix during four days (Friday to Monday) in mid-July shows that many of the roughly 26,000 devices identified on the Las Vegas Strip showed up in every state on the mainland except Maine in those same four days.
-This spread reminds me of how people traveled from New York City to different parts of the country and helped spread the virus.
-Will Las Vegas casinos become the hotspots, and the city itself will become a super spreader?
+This spread reminds me of how people traveled from New York City to different parts of … Continue reading Is Las Vegas a Super Spreader?

 “Our daily lives are so mundane, we get taken over by what is immediately in front of us, and we don’t see beyond that.” – Benedict Cumberbatch It has been 164 days since the self-imposed isolation started.
 Maybe it is time for me to stop counting.
 In 180 days, I thought that we, as a … Continue reading It all feels so mundane